 We all have the same human needs (physical, emotional, and spiritual) we need to fulfill, though fulfilling these needs can be done differently for different people.

-We also need to become more self-aware over the mindset we hold, as we often look for a temporary fix to our issues, needs, desires, and emotions instead of looking for a long term permanent one.
+We also need to become more self-aware of the mindset we hold, as we often look for a temporary fix to our issues, needs, desires, and emotions instead of a long-term, permanent one.